da0ka/ppmini/README.md

 * order[number] - It is the same as f2f-tiny.htm of 'o'.
 * unpack -------- if checked it then unpack file else pack file.
 ## 10items.htm
 Included improved versions(Information Inheritance, Secondary Escape Estimation).
 It outputs program code and its demo.
-You can down load programs from bottom button. usage is the almost the same as f2f-tiny.htm.
+You can download programs from bottom button. usage is the almost the same as f2f-tiny.htm.
 Difference is maximum order. program No8 and No10 is 31, others are 7.

 ## ppmini.js